wp-plugins/database-backup-amazon-s3/readme.txt

 = Creation of my database backup lasts a long time.
 Why? =

+The reasons for a long time database backup are always different and also not present the uniform recipe against it, but we can make to you some recommendations.

 = Is there are multilingual support for backup plugin to Amazon S3 database? =